 I received the following question from a recent college grad who is looking for more information about his retirement plan options:

 I am a 22 year old recent grad and have been confused on what IRA to invest in given my situation.
-I have a 401k plan with my employer which isn’t active until January 2010.
-My salary is $60,000 however I started in September so it will be much less maybe $30,000.
+I have a 401k plan with my employer which isn’t active until January 2019.
+My salary is $60,000.
+However I started in July, so it will be much less – maybe $30,000.
 I want to put my money in a retirement fund.
 The traditional IRA will give me a tax deduction.
-However, for the 2010 year, I will have a 401k.
+However, for the 2019 year, I will have a 401k.
 I wanted to have a Roth as well… that’s three different retirement funds.
 Is that too many/diversified?
 So many options… and which funds should I pick for my 401k, traditional, Roth and in what combination?

 Thank you, Joseph